shapedthought/veeam_azure_assessment/readme.md

-# Go Veeam Azure Assessment
+# Go Veeam Azure Report

 This is a project that builds off the excellent work that my friend Jorge De La Cruze has done in putting together a Azure job report.
 I'm also doing this in an effort to get Jorge to convert to Go!